Woodlanders Bringing you the best in rare native and exotic plants since 1979

 Common Name: Monkeycomb

 This Woodlanders introduction is a semi-evergreen vine related to our native Crossvine (Bignonia capreolata).
-It is somwhat similar, climbs with tendrils, but has white flowers.
-We collected this in Cordoba Province, Argentina and it has proven to ...
+It is somwhat similar and climbs with tendrils, but has white flowers.
+We collected this in Cordoba Province, Argentina and it h...

 Podranea ricasoliana